 However, free data sources offer significant advantages like more regular revisits, increasing the number of observations made of the same point on Earth.

 Additionally, because of their broader availability and use, occasionally free data sources have more research-backed applications.
+On UP42, we offer open data from ESA's SENTINEL-2.
+This collection contains archive optical imagery from 2017 onwards, in up to 10 m resolution.

 These data sets are generally distributed as full scenes, meaning the entire swath or footprint is downloaded.

-They also generally come at “Level-1” processing, essentially, top-of-atmosphere (TOA) level, meaning effectively that atmospheric corrections must still be performed.
+They also generally come at Level-1 processing, essentially, top-of-atmosphere (TOA) level, meaning effectively that atmospheric corrections must still be performed.

 Commercial datasets are available from various providers and distributed from an even wider range of resellers at a range of prices.